ksopyla/tensorflow-mnist-convnets/README.md

 ## Five layers fully-connected neural network

-This is upgraded version of previous model, between input and output we added five fully connected hidden layers.
-Adding more layers makes network more expressive but in the same time harder to train.
-The three new problems could emerge: vanising gradients, model overfitting and computation time complexity.
+This is upgraded version of the previous model, between input and output we added five fully connected hidden layers.
+Adding more layers makes the network more expressive but in the same time harder to train.
+The three new problems could emerge vanishing gradients, model overfitting, and computation time complexity.
 In our case where the dataset is rather small, we did not see those problems in real scale.

-In order to deal with those problems, different training techniques was invented.
-Changeing from sigmoid to relu activation function will prevent vanising gradients, chosing Adam optimizer will speed up  optimization and in the same time shorten training time, adding dropout will help with overfitting.
+In order to deal with those problems, different training techniques were invented.
+Changing from sigmoid to RELU activation function will prevent vanishing gradients, choosing Adam optimizer will speed up optimization and in the same time shorten training time, adding dropout will help with overfitting.

-This model was implemented in three variants, where each successive variant builds on previous one and add some new fatures:
+This model was implemented in three variants, where each successive variant builds on previous one and add some new features:

-* Variant 1 is simple fully connected network with sigmoid activation fucntion and Gradient descent optimizer
+* Variant 1 is simple fully connected network with sigmoid activation function and Gradient descent optimizer
-* Variant 2 use more powerful RELU acitivation function instead sigmoid and utilize better Adam optimizer
+* Variant 2 use more powerful RELU activation function instead sigmoid and utilize better Adam optimizer
 * Variant 2 add [dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) usage in order to prevent overfitting